 Just make sure that you’re compliant.
 Got it?

-Ok lets move on to my top 11 tips that will help you avoid having your emails being flagged as spam.
+Ok let’s move on to our top 11 tips that will help you avoid having your emails being flagged as spam.

 1. Don’t buy subscribers

-As I just said, even recipients who subscribed to receive emails from a brand are still marking messages as spam.
+As we just said, even recipients who subscribed to receive emails from a brand are still marking messages as spam.